-Now that we’ve completed our first year as full-time culinary travelers, we’re not surprised to get asked the following questions – “what’s your favorite country?” and “what’s your favorite food?”
+As full-time culinary travelers, we’re not surprised to get asked the following questions – “what’s your favorite country?” and “what’s your favorite food?”

 We’re talking about traditional Neopolitan pizza baked in a wood-fired brick oven.
-We could eat this kind of pizza every day, which is what we did for a month while living in Naples earlier this year.
+We could eat this kind of pizza every day, which is what we did for four weeks while living in Naples in our ultimate pizza mission.
 In fact, we ate enough pizza to write a Naples pizza guide during our month in Italy before we ate the best pizza in the world at Pepe in Grani.

 Luckily for pizza lovers like us, things have changed since those dark 20th century days.
 Fast forward to the present and it’s hard to find a major American city that doesn’t have at least one pizzeria serving traditional Neopolitan pizza.
 That being said, Phoenix is the American city that gets credit for helping to start this trend with the opening of Chris Bianco’s eponymous pizzeria in 1994.

-Our Experience at Pizzeria Bianco
+Our Experience At Pizzeria Bianco

 Although we visited Phoenix specifically to eat pizza, we started our meal by sharing a Spiedini.
 This starter involves organic Prosciutto wrapped around gooey Fontina cheese and served over arugula.

 We had to order a Margherita pie since we always like to eat a Margherita pie as a barometer of pizza greatness.
-This deceptively simple pizza with just three ingredients (Tomato Sauce, Mozzarella and Basil) provides the perfect vehicle for measuring the suppleness of a pie’s crusty foundation, the flavor and freshness of its tomato sauce and the herbaceousness of its leafy basil.
+This deceptively simple pizza with just three ingredients (tomato sauce, mozzarella and basil) provides the perfect vehicle for measuring the suppleness of a pie’s crusty foundation, the flavor and freshness of its tomato sauce and the herbaceousness of its leafy basil.

 In addition to the Margherita, we ordered a Wiseguy pizza with freshly made, exquisitely flavored Fennel Sausage, Wood-Roasted Onions and House Smoked Mozzarella.
-The meat-dominated pie provided an earthy protein packed yin to the fresh Margerita pie’s yang.
+The meat-dominated pie provided an earthy protein-packed yin to the fresh Margherita pie’s yang.

 Though we were full after our pizza party for two, we somehow found room to share a dessert.
 Light and creamy, the Vanilla Bean Rice Pudding was the perfect ending to a beautiful night of pizza perfection.

-Is Pizzeria Bianco the Best Pizza in Phoenix?
+Is Pizzeria Bianco The Best Pizza In Phoenix?

 However, we enjoyed our meal so much that we feel comfortable declaring these pies to be the best pizza not only in Phoenix but in the entire country!
 Yes, we said it.
 We consider Pizzeria Bianco to be the best pizza in America.

 Wanting to try donuts in Phoenix before hitting the road, we hit up Welcome Chicken and Donuts and tried two varieties: the Red Wine + Chocolate Pudding Donut and the Cream Cheese + Tangerine Marmalade Donut.
 As crazy as these descriptions sound, the combinations were on point with bright flavors that counteracted the richness of the fatty, doughy pastries.

-Pizzeria Bianco is located at 623 E Adams Street, Phoenix, AZ 85004, USA.
+Pizzeria Bianco has multiple locations.
+We ate at the pizzeria located at 623 E Adams Street, Phoenix, AZ 85004, USA.